Lawrenceville White Collar Crimes Lawyer

 These criminals are typically highly educated people who decide to take

-advantage of their privileged position in search for more financial gain.
+advantage of their privileged position in search of more financial gain.

-Because white collar crimes are non-violent in nature and do not physical
+Because white collar crimes are non-violent in nature and do not physically

 cause harm to others, Sutherland argued that society generally forgives

-these crimes and turn a blind eye to them.
+these crimes and turns a blind eye to them.